MisterSirCode/Basic-CPP-Renderer/README.md

 # Basic-CS-Renderer
-A really basic pixel renderer in C#
+A really basic pixel renderer in C++